Savory Zucchini Kugel for Your Passover Table

 Culinary & Israeli Heritage Enthusiast

-• Zucchini is low in calories and high in fiber, making it a healthy base.
+• Zucchini is low in calories and high in fiber, aiding digestion.

-• Eggs provide protein and help bind the ingredients naturally.
+• Eggs provide high-quality protein and essential amino acids.

 Zucchini